netdata/netdata/collectors/ebpf.plugin/README.md

 The following options are available:

+-   `enabled`: Disable network connections monitoring.
+This can affect directly some funcion output.
+-   `resolve hostname ips`: This option is disabled, because it is too slow.
+-   `resolve service names`: Convert destination ports into service names, for example, port `53` protocol `UDP` becomes `domain`. all names are read from /etc/services.
 -   `ports`: Define the destination ports for Netdata to monitor.
 -   `hostnames`: The list of hostnames that can be resolved to an IP address.
 -   `ips`: The IP or range of IPs that you want to monitor.
 You can use IPv4 or IPv6 addresses, use dashes to define a range of IPs, or use CIDR values.
-By default, only data for private IP addresses is collected, but this can be changed with the `ips` setting.

-The table for the traffic are created using the destination IPs of the sockets by default.
-This can be changed setting `resolve hostname ips = yes`, after this Netdata will create dimensions using the `hostnames` every time that is possible to resolve IPs to their hostnames.
+The table for the traffic are created using the destination IPs and ports of the sockets by default.
+This can be changed setting `resolve service names = yes`, after this Netdata will fill function tables with the `service name` every time that is possible to resolve them.

 #### `[service name]`